Web-commited/Project-Barebone/README.md

 Frontend entry points, should be able to first: register and submit forms to the backend after validation and sanitization, also should use react datepicker to make sure that the user is not under 18 years old.

+### Day 7

+Frontend entry points generally finished, able to register and login with different forms, end of **Physical day 2**

+### Day 8

+TODO:
+1.console log as an auth fail response is not ok
+2.add redux to store jwt
+3.styling and add link jumps to ensure better functionality 4.edit profile: button & backend patch method 5.changelog printing
+6.sanitization
+7.tests
+8.responsive design
+9.optional: add to schema some other forms of data